Facs

 Transcript

 [474] And, there, was that conflict between the humanistic and the introductory point of view.
-QN: [Earl Scott]: All factors considered, economic and otherwise, what is your feeling about the question of the Protestant parochial school on the American scene?
+QN: [Earl Scott]: All factors considered, a and otherwise, what is your feeling about the question of the b parochial school on the American scene?
 PT: Yes, it is very hard to say.
 I personally dislike it, because it produces the intensification of the denominational conflicts.
 Of course these conflicts are still very powerful in relationship to Rome and Protestants.
 They are not very powerful in Protestants, except in some fanatics in every denominational group who prevent real union.
 But the actual life in most communities is a matter of adaptation to each other.
 That is a different situation.
 But you see, I am not expert about these special sections of America because I don't come from the "grass roots," I come from the grass roots in GERMANY.
 And I was very happy to have this kind of education, but

 Register